AI for mortgage brokers

 Credit-note draft pack

 Income evidence, expense notes, loan purpose, structure, and file context become a draft credit note.
-The broker edits, approves, and owns the final decision.

 Human control